 Mopping a floor comes after the child has learned to sweep well.
 By the age of 9 or 10, children pick up tactics used by their parents to mop the floor.
 Parents can then teach their children how to use the mop, prepare the mop water, rinse the mop head, and handle tough spots around the house.

-Parents can instruct their children by showing them how to mop different areas of the house.
-Doing this work, kids feel thrilled that they contribute to the cleanliness of the home, which is very rewarding for parents.
+Parents can instruct their children by showing them how to mop different house areas.
+By doing this work, kids feel thrilled that they contribute to the home’s cleanliness, which is very rewarding for parents.

 How to Remove Clutter:

 You can start by letting your children watch you when you declutter your stuff.
-Instill a good habit in your children by teaching them to either sell their clutter items or give it someone less fortunate.
+Instill a good habit in your children by teaching them to sell their cluttered items or give them to someone less fortunate.

-Children are very cautious to learn, and if taught the right way, parents can instill excellent cleaning habits in them, which is rewarding in the long run.
-As parents, we must teach children how to keep a home neat and tidy.
+Children are very cautious to learn, and if taught the right way, parents can instill excellent cleaning habits, which is rewarding in the long run.
+As parents, we must teach children how to keep neat.